zethon/AshCoin/README.md

 ![Ubuntu Workflow](https://github.com/zethon/AshCoin/actions/workflows/ubuntu.yml/badge.svg)

 Ash is a crypto-currency built from scratch.

+This is **a fun project**.
+I am writing this to learn about blockchains and crypto currency. **I am not an expert**.
+This is not intended to be a real crypto currency.

-The goals with this project are:
+### **The goals with this project are**

 * **Mining**: A single chain is synced across a peer-to-peer network based on cumulative difficulty
 * **Networking**: Miners can join/leave the mining network without any configuration on a central node.